keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 3.md

 - if they help the goblins fight the Templars, enter initiative with 8 Hobgoblins, 20 goblins (2 units of 10, with 70hp each), 6 shamans that are left, and Zekka

 ## The Aftermath
 - an Asyrian warship has begun closing in on the island after seeing the beam of light. their claim for the action is "the protection of Helena."
+It is anchored nearby Helena floating above it, visible from Kalivny.
+-

 #### Scene
 Scene description.